-American Intern Regina Muller explains why a Cape Town Internship is a great idea.
+American Intern Regina Muller explains why Cape Town is great place to do an Internship.

 It is old news to college students that internships are imperative to making your resume stand out to future employers.
 The question is no longer should I intern?
 But rather WHERE should I intern?
 Four months ago, I traveled to Cape Town, South Africa for an internship (Content Writing for a Photography Organisation) – and I can’t recommend it enough.
-Here my top 7 reasons for embarking on an internship in Cape Town.
+Here are my top 7 reasons for why you should intern in Cape Town.

 1. The insanely cool restaurant & bar scene